Diagnosis

 Before your appointment make a list of:

-• Symptoms you've been having and for how long
+• Symptoms you've been having and for how long.

-• All medications, vitamins and supplements you take, including doses
+• All medicines, vitamins and supplements you take, including doses.

-• Questions to ask your doctor
+• Questions to ask your healthcare professional.

 • What's the most likely cause of my symptoms?